Chapter 4 - Defining Content Services Templates

 In AEM Content Services, editable templates are used to define how the JSON data is exposed.

-To mobile app, we'll create a single Editable Template which will be used to drive a single API endpoint.
+For the WKND Mobile App, we'll create a single Editable Template which will be used to drive a single API endpoint.
 While this example is simple to illustrate the concepts of AEM Headless, you can create multiple Pages (or Endpoints) each exposing different sets of content to create a more complex, and better organized API.

 Understanding the API End-point

-To understand how to compose our API endpoint, and understand what content should be exposed to our Mobile App, let us revisit the design.
+To understand how to compose our API endpoint, and understand what content should be exposed to our WKND Mobile App, let us revisit the design.

 As we can see, we have three logical sets of content to provide to the mobile app.